6 best tips to protect your cryptocurrencies

 Protect yourself and your money against common crypto hack, scams and thefts…

 Owning cryptocurrencies opens up a whole new and exciting world for you, but it’s still a world that is finding its feet and there are some risks out there (like with traditional banking).
-In this guide we will talk through some of the common risks with crypto, like exchange crypto hack, phishing scams, fraud and more.
+In this guide we will talk through some of the common risks with crypto, like cryptocurrency exchange hacks, email phishing scams, ICO frauds and more.
 But don’t worry it sounds maybe worse than it is.

-With this guide you can sleep better knowing you are far less exposed to any crypto hack
+With this guide you can sleep better knowing you are far less exposed to these common crypto-risks

 The best tips to keep your cryptocurrencies safe